 - In a separate large bowl, beat the butter, oil, molasses and sugar until combined then add and beat the egg and vanilla extract until combined.

 - Add the dry mixture to the wet mixture and beat until combined.
-Form into a ball, wrap in plastic wrap, and refrigerate for at least 2 hours or overnight.
+Form into a ball, wrap in plastic wrap, and refrigerate overnight.
+It's critical that the dough is thoroughly chilled while working with it.

 - Preheat the oven to 350 degrees F and place the rack on the middle shelf.

-- Roll out the dough to a thickness of ¼ inch or slightly thicker.
+- Roll out the dough to a thickness of ¼ inch or slightly thicker (if it's too sticky, roll it between GF floured parchment or wax paper).
 Use a cookie cutter to cut out shapes and carefully transfer them to a lined cookie sheet using a knife or spatula.

 - Bake for about 8 minutes.
 Let the cookies cool for a couple of minutes before transferring them to a wire rack to cool completely before frosting them.
 Store in an airtight container (or they'll get rock hard).